tax audit statute

 If you sell products or certain services in Washington, you need to collect sales tax from your customers.
 Washington has a state sales tax plus local sales taxes, and it’s the responsibility of merchants to collect and remit these taxes.

 Not paying your state sales tax bill can lead to serious consequences including penalties and eventually the closure of your business.
 Keep reading to get an overview of the basics.
 To get help with sales tax or other business or personal tax problems, contact us at Seattle Legal Services today.
+Our attorneys are experienced in helping clients deal with sales tax issues.

 Understanding Washington State Sales Tax